fuvlc/project1/README.md

 ## features
 * Posts and replies (oriented to questions and answers)
 * Ratings of subjects, teachers, tutors, ...
-* Commentaries and Rating/likes functionality
+* Comments and Rating/likes functionality
 * Posts and answer sharing
 * Iterests and subscriptions